ffalzon/pjc-analysis/README.md

 ## Work in the `search_tree` directory

-To run a simple functionality test for the search tree attack, run the following command from the top level directory:
+**Preparation:** To run a simple functionality test for the search tree attack, run the following command from the top level directory:

 `python3 test.py`